wqking/metapp/readme.md

 ASSERT(concat(std::make_tuple("A", 1, "B", 2)) == "A1B2");
 ```

-Isn't cool we can use std::pair as a container?
+Isn't it cool we can use std::pair as a container?

 ```c++
 ASSERT(concat(std::make_pair("Number", 1)) == "Number1");